Top 5 Ways to Save Energy This Summer

 Utilize curtains and drapes.
 Blackout curtains or those with closed-weave fabrics work best to keep the heat out.
 Shut draperies and curtains over windows receiving direct sunlight during the day.
 Studies show that medium-colored draperies with white plastic backings can reduce heat gain by 33%.

 Install reflective shades and blinds.
 Properly fitted shades with light-colored materials facing the window can effectively deflect the sun’s heat and keep the inside of your house cooler.
 Reflective blinds can do the same.
 When completely closed, they can cut heat gain by around 45%.
-Both these tips will keep your family more comfortable this summer and help you delay using your A/C, which saves energy.
+Both these tips will keep your family more comfortable this summer and help you delay using your A/C, which can save you energy.

 #3 There’s something in the air